 There are a lot of home problems that can only be found using infrared.

 How will you make it right if you miss an expensive problem?

 Make sure the inspector has some kind of guarantee.

 What is your background?

 You want an inspector who has been trained in construction and building sciences.

-Do you perform safety checks, like testing for gas leaks and offer appliance recall checks?
+Do you perform safety checks, like testing for gas leaks?

 An inspector should be looking out for your family’s safety while inspecting the home.

 Do you check for termites during your inspection?

 Termites cause more damage to homes than tornadoes, hurricanes, wind and hail combined.